dcit202Andriod/Codewavy/Weather Forecast Application/README.md

 **Demo** application is available in [Release]

-# Work on 98% of all Andriod devices.
+# Works on 98% of all Andriod devices.

 **Libraries & Dependencies**